 Pricing of the Jensen VX7022

-One reviewer of the product noted, “Everything works as advertised and for the price, you can't beat it.”
+In one Jensen VX7022 review, one reviewer of the product noted, “Everything works as advertised and for the price, you can't beat it.”

 Another reviewer remarked that a lack of features might be the contributing factor to the lower price.